department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/incident_response/VAOS Incident Playbook.md

 ### Passive Monitoring and Alerting

 As a developer on the MHV Appointments team please join the [#appointments-alerts](https://dsva.slack.com/channels/vaos-alerts) channel in DSVA slack if you have not already.
 We have setup a number of dashboard in Datadog and these dashboards trigger alerts based on SLI to help identify disruptions in application.
-In addition, you should join the #oncall channel in DSVA slack and be prepared to notify the folks in platform operations in the event of an incident.
+In addition, you should join the [#oncall](https://dsva.slack.com/archives/C30LCU8S3) and channel in the Office of CTO @VA slack and be prepared to notify the folks in platform operations in the event of an incident.
 Particularly, and most notably if you suspect this incident to pose a security or PII concern.

 The alerts in [#appointments-alerts](https://dsva.slack.com/channels/vaos-alerts) channel are triggered based on the following criteria and subject to change: